Helium-Labs/arcminter/README.md

 // Create an instance of your preferred pinning service const pinata = new PinataIPFSClient("your_jwt");

-// inject the pinning service as a dependency into the arc minter
+// Create a WalletConnectSigner, for signing transactions using the specified WalletConnect connector instance (connected wallet) with the 'sign' function. const walletConnectSigner: Signer.WalletConnectSigner = new Signer.WalletConnectSigner(algoConnect, walletConnect.connector)

-// walletConnectConnector is a connector object from Wallet Connect, which is used for signing transactions const assetMinter = new AssetMinter(this.algoClient, pinata, walletConnectConnector)
+// inject the pinning service and signer as dependencys into the minter const nftAssetMinter = new NFTAssetMinter(this.algoClient, pinata, walletConnectSigner)

 // Create options that are specific to the pinning service, and provide to the pinned file when minting const pinataOptions: PinataPinOptions = {
     pinataOptions: {